edge-cloud/www.edge-cloud.net/_posts/2013-08-07-ipv6-link-local-addresses-as-default-gateway.md

   - IPv6
   - Network
 ---
 One of the big benefits in IPv6 is the automatic configuration capability for hosts via <a href="https://www.edge-cloud.net/2013/11/18/ipv6-address-management-hosts/#Stateless_address_autoconfiguration_.28SLAAC.29" target="_blank">Stateless address autoconfiguration (SLAAC)</a>.
 Yet sometimes even in IPv6 one wants to solely manually configure hosts in a L2 segment.
 For this use case one needs to provide basic network information to the user configuring the host.
 This usually includes at least the IP address of the host along with the prefix length, the default gateway and the DNS resolver.
-Wouldn&#8217;t it be great if we could tell users that the default gateway and the DNS resolver are always the same, no matter what network segment the host is in?
-And wouldn&#8217;t it be great if these IPv6 addresses for default gateway and DNS resolver were short and easy to remember?
+Wouldn't it be great if we could tell users that the default gateway and the DNS resolver are always the same, no matter what network segment the host is in?
+And wouldn't it be great if these IPv6 addresses for default gateway and DNS resolver were short and easy to remember?

 ### IPv6 use case

-While it&#8217;s already possible to achieve something similar for the DNS resolver in IPv4, in IPv6 link-local addresses enable us to use the same default gateway in every network segment.
+While it's already possible to achieve something similar for the DNS resolver in IPv4, in IPv6 link-local addresses enable us to use the same default gateway in every network segment.
 Simplified speaking link-local addresses translate into having the same subnet available on each L2 segment.
 Thus this allows network engineers to configure the default gateway for client machines to be always the same.
-Here it doesn&#8217;t matter whether this default gateway for static routing is provided via a single interface, via <a href="https://en.wikipedia.org/wiki/Hot_Standby_Router_Protocol" target="_blank">Hot Standby Router Protocol (HSRP)</a> or <a href="https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol" target="_blank">Virtual Router Redundancy Protocol (VRPP)</a>.
+Here it doesn't matter whether this default gateway for static routing is provided via a single interface, via <a href="https://en.wikipedia.org/wiki/Hot_Standby_Router_Protocol" target="_blank">Hot Standby Router Protocol (HSRP)</a> or <a href="https://en.wikipedia.org/wiki/Virtual_Router_Redundancy_Protocol" target="_blank">Virtual Router Redundancy Protocol (VRPP)</a>.

-As a result a network engineer can give users a very simple to follow statement for manually configuring their hosts with IPv6: &#8220;The default gateway is always fe80::1&#8221;.
-Thanks to Anycast we can already make similar statements for e.g. DNS, with &#8220;The DNS resolvers are always fd53::11 and fd53::12&#8221;.
+As a result a network engineer can give users a very simple to follow statement for manually configuring their hosts with IPv6: "The default gateway is always fe80::1".
+Thanks to Anycast we can already make similar statements for e.g. DNS, with "The DNS resolvers are always fd53::11 and fd53::12".

 ### Network Design

 In the IPv4 world it is very common to use the first address within an IPv4 subnet as the default gateway, along with the second and third address potentially being used for individual HSRP/VRPP nodes.
 Thus on the network 192.168.0.0/24, the default gateway would usually be 192.168.0.1.
-In case of network architects using /24 networks for end-user facing usage, this often translates into the easy statement of &#8220;Always use the .1 as the default gateway.&#8221; With IPv6 we can simplify this statement further and use a link-local address as the default gateway.
+In case of network architects using /24 networks for end-user facing usage, this often translates into the easy statement of "Always use the .1 as the default gateway."
+With IPv6 we can simplify this statement further and use a link-local address as the default gateway.

 In IPv6 Link-Local addresses are mandatory addresses according to <a href="https://tools.ietf.org/html/rfc4291" target="_blank">RFC 4291</a>.
 This means that all interfaces are required to have at least one Link-Local unicast address from the address block fe80::/10, which has been reserved for link-local unicast addressing.
 The actual link-local addresses are though assigned with the prefix fe80::/64.